kyma-project/test-infra/cmd/image-builder/README.md

 ## Quickstart Guide

-You can use Image Builder in your GitHub workflow to build an image in an SLC-29-compliant system.
+Use Image Builder in your GitHub workflow to build an image in an SLC-29-compliant system.

-[Here](https://github.com/kyma-project/test-infra/blob/main/.github/workflows/pull-image-builder-test.yml) is an example of a GitHub workflow building an image using Image Builder:
+See an [example](https://github.com/kyma-project/test-infra/blob/main/.github/workflows/pull-image-builder-test.yml) of a GitHub workflow building an image using Image Builder:

 ```yaml
 name: pull-image-builder-test